PratapSingh13/DevOps-Interview/Kubernetes/k8s-interview.md

 - **What is Ingress?**
   Ingress isn’t a type of Service, but rather an object that acts as a reverse proxy and single entry-point to your cluster that routes the request to different services.
 The most basic Ingress is the NGINX Ingress Controller, where the NGINX takes on the role of reverse proxy, while also functioning as SSL.

+- **What is difference between ReplicaSet and ReplicationController?**
+  Replica Set and Replication Controller do almost the same thing.
+Both of them ensure that a specified number of pod replicas are running at any given time.
+The difference comes with the usage of selectors to replicate pods.
+Replica Set use Set-Based selectors while replication controllers use Equity-Based selectors.

 ### Contributors
 [![Yogendra Pratap Singh][yogendra_avatar]][yogendra_homepage]<br/>[Yogendra Pratap Singh][yogendra_homepage]